 - On January 30, 2019, Covalon announced that John Suk had joined Covalon's Board of Directors.
-Mr. Suk is an experienced executive within Canada's pharmaceutical and healthcare industries and comes to Covalon after holding senior executive roles at McNeil Labs (Johnson & Johnson), GlaxoSmithKline plc, and Hoffman La Roche, and Byk Canada (later known as Nycomed). - On March 8, 2019, Covalon held its annual shareholder meeting.
-Shareholder voted in favor of all proposed items of business and received a business update from the CEO. - On March 15, 2019, Covalon announced the issuance of 182,500 stock options to employees and consultants of the Company.
-The stock options will vest over three years and will be exercisable for a period of five years at an exercise price of \$5.03 per stock option. - On March 18, 2019, Covalon announced that Ron Smith had joined Covalon's Board of Directors and was appointed Chair of the Audit Committee.
+Mr. Suk is an experienced executive within Canada's pharmaceutical and healthcare industries and comes to Covalon after holding senior executive roles at McNeil Labs (Johnson & Johnson), GlaxoSmithKline plc, and Hoffman La Roche, and Byk Canada (later known as Nycomed). - On March 15, 2019, Covalon issued 182,500 stock options to employees and consultants of the Company.
+The stock options vest over three years and are exercisable for a period of five years at an exercise price of \$5.03 per stock option. - On March 18, 2019, Covalon announced that Ron Smith had joined Covalon's Board of Directors and was appointed Chair of the Audit Committee.
 Mr. Smith is an experienced independent director with years of Board experience in the private, not-for-profit, and public sectors.
-He is the Chair of the Board of the Nova Scotia Public Service Superannuation Fund and of the Western Regional Enterprise Network. - On April 8, 2019 Covalon announced that MediClear Pre-Op was recognized by both the medical devices industry and key clinicians as an important innovation in the fight to prevent surgical site infections.
+He is the Chair of the Audit Committee of Alamos Gold Inc., the Board of the Nova Scotia Public Service Superannuation Fund and the Board of the IWK Health Centre. - On April 8, 2019 Covalon announced that MediClear Pre-Op was recognized by both the medical devices industry and key clinicians as an important innovation in the fight to prevent surgical site infections. - On July 25, 2019 Covalon provided a corporate update via press release that, among other items, discussed that a former sales executive was attempting to use confidential information and intellectual property of the Company to compete with Covalon in the future.
+Covalon successfully obtained a legal injunction prohibiting the former executive from competing with the Company, using Covalon's proprietary information, and from interfering with the Company's relationships with its customers and distributors.
+The press release also covered various topics related to Covalon's business in the Middle East, and future business, as an update for developments since the quarter ended March 2019. - On September 18, 2019 Covalon completed a non-brokered private placement offering of 2,750,000 units (each a "Unit") at a price of \$2.00 per Unit for aggregate gross proceeds of \$5,500,000.

-Operational Highlights Subsequent to June 30, 2019
+Operational Highlights Subsequent to September 30, 2019